About

 A glimpse of a session of Journey Through the Universe

 I am keen on communicating my science — what I do and what I have learned.
 And I believe bringing their work to the general public is a social responsibility of every scientist, considering that their research is in part, if not wholly, funded by taxpayer dollars.
+As such, I have been involved in various outreach and science communication activities, both within and beyond the US.
+These include public talks, school visits, and other astronomy and STEM events.
+It is more than just fun and fulfilling to introduce the next generation of scientists to the ever-evolving astronomical research and technology; their curiosity and enthusiasm is quite inspiring and helps us appreciate our work and understand it better.

 Classroom Visits

 I have interacted with students all the way from kindergarten to high school, in the US and internationally.
 These visits usually involve a presentation on my research and career path, followed by a Q&A session.
+Some of these visits were invited talks, and some were co-ordinated through programs established to connect school students with scientists in astronomy or any STEM field of their choice.

 Journey through the Universe